Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

                     // It contains the threshold for the quorum and the shares recipients.
                     // This field has a certain level of duplication with the "shares" below,
                     // but they are used for different things (each encrypted share is
-                    // only provided to its recipient, so the shamir recovery author wont't
+                    // only provided to its recipient, so the shamir recovery author won't
                     // get any).
                     "name": "shamir_recovery_brief_certificate",
                     "type": "Bytes"